cedowens/Swift-Attack/README.md

 - cd Swift-Attack.app/Contents/MacOS (you can run the macho from here or copy it elsewhere and run...up to you)

+- grant the Swift-Attack macho full disk access to ensure you can run all of the tests without TCC issues

 > ./Swift-Attack -h

 ![Image](swift-attack.png)